tonyb650/calendify-4/README.md

 # Calendify

 Calendify is a full-stack calendar management app built with Next.js.
 It combines scheduling, authentication, guest access, and account preferences into one workflow, with an experimental AI-assisted time-slot prediction feature.
+See: [calendify-ai](https://github.com/tonyb650/calendify-ai)

 ## Tech Stack